-You must submit two copies of publications supported by the program and issued during the period of performance to NEH at the address below.
-NEH encourages you to send two copies of publications supported by the program and issued after the period of performance to NEH at the address below.
-In both cases, NEH will forward a copy to JUSFC.
-In addition, NEH asks you to update the "Products and Prizes" tab in eGMS Reach for any publications or prizes resulting from NEH and JUSFC support.
+NEH encourages you to send two copies of any books resulting from research supported by this program to the NEH Division of Research Programs.
+You will find contact information in G: Agency Contacts.
+NEH will forward one copy to the Japan-US Friendship Commission (JUSFC).
+In addition, you are asked to update the "Products and Prizes" tab in eGMS Reach for any publications or prizes resulting from NEH and JUSFC support.